rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 ## Setup

 * Download the workflow or clone the repository: `git clone https://github.com/rapid7/insightconnect-workflows.git`.
-* Login to InsightConnect, and “Import” the .icon file into the workflow builder
+* Login to InsightConnect and “Import” the .icon file into the workflow builder.
 * Configure the connections for both InsightVM and BMC Remedy ITSM.
 * The Timers trigger step is set to run this workflow once a week on Sunday at 10AM.
 Change this to your desired time interval
 * The InsightVM Top Remediations action is set to pull the top ten remediations.
 This can be changed to a larger number if desired.